 It’s for times like these that your social media policy should give your employees the guidance they need to represent your brand in the way you’d like them to.

-You can also use it to prioritise the diversity of voices on social media, which can help to drive greater representation and attract top talent from marginalised communities to your company.
+You can also use it to champion diverse voices on social media, which can help drive greater representation and attract top talent from marginalised communities to your company.
 An inclusive social media policy will empower and encourage voices from all backgrounds to advocate for your brand.

 The stats back this up: according to the 2023 Sprout Social Index, 21% of consumers follow brands on social media because their values align with their own.